1.1 Background to the General Data Protection Regulation (‘GDPR’)

 2. Policy Statement

-2.1 GSG Fasteners, LLC., dba Scovill Fasteners, located at 1802 Scovill Drive, Clarkesville GA 30523 USA is committed to compliance with all relevant laws in respect to personal data, and the protection of the “rights and freedoms” of individuals whose information GSG Fasteners, LLC. may collect and process in accordance with the General Data Protection Regulation (GDPR).
+2.1 GSG Fasteners, LLC., dba Morito Scovill Americas, located at 1802 Scovill Drive, Clarkesville GA 30523 USA is committed to compliance with all relevant laws in respect to personal data, and the protection of the “rights and freedoms” of individuals whose information GSG Fasteners, LLC. may collect and process in accordance with the General Data Protection Regulation (GDPR).

 2.2 Compliance with the GDPR is described by this policy and any other relevant policies such as the IT Security Incident Management Policy.